Baertig/han-flash/README.md

 - Add and delete flashcards
 - **Expandable Sections**: Example sentence and breakdown sections automatically expand when populated.
 - **Anki Export**: Export all current flashcards to a `.txt` file suitable for importing into Anki.
 The format uses HTML line breaks (`<br>`) and separates front/back fields with a semicolon.
-  - *Front*: Translation
+  - _Front_: Translation
-  - *Back*: Word, Pinyin, Example Sentence (with Pinyin & Translation), Sentence Breakdown.
+  - _Back_: Word, Pinyin, Example Sentence (with Pinyin & Translation), Sentence Breakdown.
+- **Text-to-Speech**: Generate audio for example sentences using OpenAI TTS and play it directly within the flashcard.

 ## Planned Features

 - Ability to edit existing flashcards
 - Ability to enter an english word an let gpt fill out the rest.
-- Text-to-speech functionality for pronunciation practice
 - Add keyboard shortcuts
 - Image generation using DALL-E or similar services to provide visual context
 - Data persistence

 ## Technologies Used